 Instead chose thick heel boots, flatter boots or wedges.

 For tips on how to pack boots in a suitcase check out this post.

 What to pack for a river cruise (non Clothing)

 Cross Body Anti Theft bag

-Pickpockets are found anywhere that there are tourists but I find this even more true in cities.
+Pickpockets are found anywhere that there are tourists but I find this is even more true in cities in Europe.
 Therefore you will want to protect yourself from pickpockets while on a river cruise and the sites you are visiting.

 Mosquitos on river cruises are notorious.
 Mosquitos love water and they are attracted all around the rivers of Europe.
 Make sure you aren’t chewed alive by taking a good mosquito spray with feet with you.

 Rain can happen even if you are traveling to Europe in the summer.

 Pack any meds you need in your carry on and be sure to have prescriptions with you.

 The contrast between the nice weather on a warm weather cruise with the cruise ship air conditioning is the perfect recipe for getting dry lips.